 One of the most prominent endocannabinoids is anandamide.
 It has many essential functions within the body and helps to maintain a state of homeostasis (internal balance).
 CBC affects the endocannabinoid system by inhibiting the uptake of anandamide.
 This activity increases the levels of this helpful chemical in the bloodstream.

 It is possible that CBL may have similar effects on the endocannabinoid system.
 However, until further research emerges, we can only speculate.

 What Does the Future Hold for CBL?

 In recent years, interest in cannabis and its active compounds has increased significantly.
-More and more research is now emerging, which is helping us to understand the many benefits of this plant.
+More and more research is now emerging, helping us understand the many benefits of this plant better.

 While, to date, information on CBL is sparse, this is likely to change in the near future.
 Many scientists are dedicating their careers to researching cannabis and its effects.
 Therefore, it is only a matter of time before we glean more knowledge of CBL and its properties.

 In the meantime, here is a summary of the best-known cannabinoids and their potential uses: